servetier/awesome-git-beginner-resources/README.md

 ### Git Large File Storage
 - [Git LFS](https://git-lfs.com/) - A link to Git LFS, an open source Git Extension for managing larger files.
-- [Migrating to Git LFS for Deep Learning](https://medium.com/vooban-ai/migrating-to-git-lfs-for-developing-deep-learning-applications-with-large-files-89132cedf08) - A detailed guide to migrating from Git to Git LFS in order to efficiently manage huge file sizes.
+- [Migrating to Git LFS for Deep Learning](https://medium.com/vooban-ai/migrating-to-git-lfs-for-developing-deep-learning-applications-with-large-files-89132cedf08) - A detailed guide to migrating from Git to Git LFS.
+Useful for managing huge file sizes.
-- [Git LFS Commands](https://helpmanual.io/man1/git-lfs/) - A list of high-level and low-level commands specific to Git LFS
+- [Git LFS Commands](https://helpmanual.io/man1/git-lfs/) - A list of high-level and low-level commands specific to Git LFS.

 ### Git Flow
 - [Git Flow Cheatsheet](https://github.com/danielkummer/git-flow-cheatsheet) - A collection of commands for using the Git Extension, Git Flow.